 By Whitney Standlea

-Whitney Standlea is a wife, mother, elementary music teacher at Faith Christian Academy and a member of Faith Community Church.
+Whitney Standlea is a wife, mother and FCC member.
+She teaches music at Faith Christian Academy.